Bugs:Sonic the Hedgehog (Genesis)

-In prerelease screenshots, the title of Sonic 1 had text that said "PRESS START BUTTON" below the giant emblem.
+In prerelease screenshots and prototype, the title of Sonic 1 had text that said "PRESS START BUTTON" below the giant emblem.
 However, the text was accidentally dummied out before the game's release due to a goof by the programmers.
 The routine for loading the main title screen into memory doesn't fully clear out the memory used for the "SONIC TEAM PRESENTS" text, which prevents the PSB object from appearing.

 At the end of a level, there are hidden point bonuses around the signpost.
 Although the 10,000 and 1,000 point bonuses work correctly, the 100 point bonus only gifts 10 points due to a missing zero in the points array (which multiplies the entries by 10).